-Agency Provider Type: DDD Certified Provider Provider Qualifications License (specify): N/A Certificate (specify): N/A Other Standard (specify): The Executive Director/owner/operator must possess a Bachelor's degree from an accredited institution in Public Health, Special Education, Social Work, Business Administration, Public Administration, Psychology, or other Human Services field, or must be a Registered Nurse.
-The Executive Director/owner/operator must possess, or be eligible to qualify for, licensure or certification in their particular field, if applicable.
-The Executive Director/owner/operator must have considerable experience (5 or more years) working with individuals with intellectual and developmental disabilities in community settings.
-The Agency must be Certified Community Provider in good standing with DDD including: No placement on Provisional status within the past 24 months; and no substantiated findings of abuse, neglect, mistreatment or exploitation within the past 12 months.
-In addition to the qualifications above, there are post-hire requirements that can be found at this link: (http://mh.alabama.gov/community-waiver-program/).
-Verification of Provider Qualifications Entity Responsible for Verification: ADMH DDD Certification
+pency Dvider Type:

+D Certified Prov ider

+vider Qualificat ions

+License (specif y):

+N/A

+Certificate (sp ecify):

+N/A

+Other Standar d (specify):

+in Public Healt Director/owner/operator must possess a Bachelor's degree from an accredited institution, Special Education, Social Work, Business Administration, Public Administration, other Human Services field, or must be a Registered Nurse.

+Director/owner/operator must possess, or be eligible to qualify for, licensure or their particular field, if applicable.

+Director/owner/operator must have considerable experience (5 or more years) working s with intellectual and developmental disabilities in community settings.

+The Agency m ust be Certified Community Provider in good standing with DDD including:

+on Provisional status within the past 24 months; and no substantiated findings of abuse, atment or exploitation within the past 12 months.

+he qualifications above, there are post-hire requirements that can be found at this link: ama.gov/community-waiver-program/).

+ification of Pro vider Qualifications sible for Verification:

+ADMH DDD Certification

+Frequency of ' Verification:

+Annually